bimhouse/villabahati/README.md

-# bahati
+# Villa Bahati
-Main Bahati share for Netlify hosting.
+This repo is the repo used for the website.